aemaughan/Python_Workshop_Materials/README.md

 ---
 All workshop materials and planning were contributed to by:
-Sinclair Combs, Alex Gonzales, Annalise Maughn, Dina Liacopoulos, Ben Payton and Isaac Spackman
+Sinclair Combs, Alex Gonzales, Annalise Maughan, Dina Liacopoulos, Ben Payton and Isaac Spackman